Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 The ValidateArgumentBuffer call modifier shall copy the memory pointed to by bytes and being length bytes so that it is later compared against a pointer type argument when the code under test calls the mock function.

 If the content of the code under test buffer and the buffer supplied to ValidateArgumentBuffer does not match then this should be treated as a mismatch in argument comparison for that argument.
 ValidateArgumentBuffer shall implicitly perform an IgnoreArgument on the indexth argument.

+The memory pointed by bytes shall be copied.
+If several calls to ValidateArgumentBuffer are made, only the last buffer shall be kept.

 ValidateArgumentBuffer shall only be applicable to pointer types.